smfarjad/CYBR8420_Team3/Project_Proposal.md

 ### **3. Hypothetical Operational Environment & Security Analysis**

 **Operational Environment Description:**
-[Describe a hypothetical setting, such as a home, office, or enterprise, where the software would be used.
-Detail the type of users, the kind of data they handle, and the software's role in this environment.]

-SaltStack operates in enterprise environments with hybrid cloud and on-premise infrastructure, where system administrators, DevOps, security, and infrastructure teams manage hundreds to thousands of nodes (servers, VMs, network devices).
+SaltStack can hypothetically operate in enterprise environments with hybrid cloud and on-premise infrastructure, where system administrators, DevOps, security, and infrastructure teams manage hundreds to thousands of nodes (servers, VMs, network devices).
 It ensures consistent system states, enforces strict security policies (e.g., encryption, authorization, compliance), and maintains high uptime with recovery capabilities for network or node failures

-An operational environment for SaltStack would be in an enterprise environment where the System Administrators manage/deploy the regular users' systems, ensuring that all components maintain a consistent desired state within the ecosystem.

-- **Environment type:** Enterprise / large cloud + on-premise hybrid infrastructure
-- **Users / stakeholders:** System administrators, DevOps engineers, security team, infrastructure team
-- **Scale:** Hundreds to thousands of managed nodes (servers, virtual machines, network devices)
-- **Security constraints:** Strong internal security policies, compliance (e.g. internal audits), encrypted communications, strict authorization controls, supply chain integrity, etc.
-- **Reliability & availability requirements:** Should have high uptime, ability to recover from network partitioning or node failures.

 **Systems Engineering View Diagram:**
 [Insert a link to or embed an image of your systems engineering diagram here.
 The diagram should visually represent the software in its operational environment, showing its interactions with users and other systems.]